 Hi!
 I’m Kristen Bryda here for Expert Village.

-I’m a dietetic intern at Vanderbilt University Medical Center, and I’m here to today to talk
+I’m a dietetic intern at Vanderbilt University Medical Center, and I’m here today to talk

-means your body is going to try to conserve its energy by not burning as many calories
+When you’re metabolism slows down, your body tries to conserve energy by not burning as

 much calories throughout the day.
 To speed up your metabolism, try to eat small snacks